grate-driver/grate/Vertex-Shader-ISA.md

   2. Bit "constant relative addressing enable" needs to be set.
   3. Source register type set to "constant".

-The source "constant" operand will be multiplexed to the address register A0.xyzw.
+The source operand with a "constant" type will be multiplexed to the address register A0.xyzw.

-## Constants
-To multiplex source register rA/rB/rC to constant, its type needs to be set to "constant" and bitfield "constant fetch index" (in range of 0..1023) pointed to the required constant.

-To use relative addressing:
-  1. Bit "constant relative addressing enable" needs to be set.
-  2. Bitfield "address register select" selected to the required address register index.

-When constant index is out of range, the fetched constant value is assigned to vec4(0.0f, 0.0f, 0.0f, 0.0f) if fetched constant index > 1023 and to constant[1] if fetched constant index < 0.

-    fetched constant index = A0.c + constant fetch index

 | Address register select | Component |
 |:-----------------------:|:---------:|